Self-guided tour

 Fort Anne National Historic Site

-Discover four hundred years of history here at Fort Anne in Annapolis Royal.
-Lace up your shoes for a stroll inside the fort and around the Perimeter Trail.
+Stroll inside the fort and around the Perimeter Trail to discover four hundred years of history here at Fort Anne in Annapolis Royal.
 Walk the earthen walls, explore the 1797 Officers’ Quarters Museum, and soak up thousands of years of the region’s history.

 Points of interest at Fort Anne National Historic Site